mScule/react-solitaire/README.md

 # React solitaire

-A Quick POC project that I made while having common cold
+A Quick POC project that I made

 ## Specs